simonbengtsson/jsPDF-AutoTable/README.md

 ### Documentation

-Default options (specific options can be overridden with the third option in the autoTable method)
+Default options (See the examples folder for instructions how to use)

 ```javascript
 var options = {